 Almost all of these costs will disappear if you choose to replace rather than refit.
 You may have to pay delivery costs, but they will be minimal.
 Even if you choose to get a tradesman in to fit the doors for you (not necessary at all) you will only be paying for one days work rather than a possible two to three weeks.

-So as you can see, choosing replacement kitchen doors makes sound financial sense and is something you should seriously consider before you start applying for those expensive loans.
+So as you can see, choosing replacement kitchen doors makes sound financial sense and for considerably less expense than a whole new kitchen.
+It's something you should seriously consider before you start applying for those expensive loans.